 On February 7, 2018, the Company entered into an exclusive, world-wide, royalty-bearing license from JHU-APL for the technology.
-The license covers three (3) issued patents, 1 new provisional patent application, non-patent rights to proprietary libraries of algorithms and other trade secrets, the license also includes modifications and improvements.
-In October of 2021, the Company executed an Amendment to the original license which represents improvements and new advanced analytics capabilities.
-In consideration of the rights granted to the Company under the License Agreement JHU received a warrant equal to five (5%) percent of the then fully diluted equity base of the Company, which shall be diluted following the closing of the IPO.
-Under the terms of the License Agreement, JHU will be entitled to eight (8%) percent royalty on net sales for the services provided by the Company in which the JHU licensed technology was utilized, as well as fifty (50%) percent of all sublicense revenues received by the Company.
+The license covers three (3) issued patents, one (1) new provisional patent application, non-patent rights to proprietary libraries of algorithms and other trade secrets, the license also includes modifications and improvements.
+In October of 2021, the Company executed an amendment to the original license which represents improvements and new advanced analytics capabilities.
+In consideration of the rights granted to the Company under the License Agreement JHU received a warrant equal to five percent (5%) of the then fully diluted equity base of the Company, which shall be diluted following the closing of the IPO.
+Under the terms of the License Agreement, JHU will be entitled to eight percent (8%) royalty on net sales for the services provided by the Company in which the JHU licensed technology was utilized, as well as fifty percent (50%) of all sublicense revenues received by the Company.
 In addition, the Company is required to pay JHU an annual maintenance fee of \$1,500.
 Minimum annual royalty payments are \$20,000 for 2022, \$80,000 for 2023, and \$300,000 for 2024 and beyond, if cumulative annual royalty payments do not reach these levels, the amount due to JHU to reach the annual minimum is due by January 31st of the following year.
 Failure to make annual royalty payments is considered a material breach under the agreement and upon notice from JHU of a material breach, the Company shall have 60 days to cure the material breach.
 On July 8, 2022, the company entered into an exclusive, world-wide, royalty-bearing license from JHU-APL for the additional technology developed to enhance the bfLEAPTM platform.
 The new license provides additional intellectual property rights including patents, copyrights, and knowhow to be utilized under the Company's bfLEAPTM analytical AI/ML platform.
 This license supersedes the previous license.
 In consideration of the new license, the Company issued 279,159 shares of common stock.
-Under the terms of the new License Agreement, JHU will be entitled to eight (8%) percent of net sales for the services provided by the Company to other parties and 3% for internally development drug projects in which the JHU license was utilized.
+Under the terms of the new License Agreement, JHU will be entitled to eight percent (8%) of net sales for the services provided by the Company to other parties and three percent (3%) for internally development drug projects in which the JHU license was utilized.
 The new license also contains tiered sub licensing fees that start at 50% and reduce to 25% based on revenues.
-In addition, under the new license agreement, the minimum annual royalty payments are \$30,000 for 2022, \$80,000 for 2023, and \$300,000 for 2024 and beyond.
-As of June 30, 2023 and December 31, 2022, we have accrued \$30,000 of the 2022 minimum annual royalty payments.
+In addition, under the new license agreement, the minimum annual royalty payments are \$30,000 for 2022, \$60,000 for 2023, and \$300,000 for 2024 and beyond.

-On May 31, 2023, the Company and JHU-APL entered into Amendment number 1 of the July 8, 2022 License Agreement whereby the Company gained access to certain improvements including additional patents and know-how in exchange for a series of payments totaling \$275,000.
-The first of these payments for \$75,000 was due in July 2023 followed by annual payments of \$75,000, \$75,000 and \$50,000 in years 2024 to 2026, respectively.
+On May 31, 2023, the Company and JHU-APL entered into Amendment number 1 of the July 8, 2022 License Agreement whereby the Company gained access to certain improvements including additional patents and knowhow in exchange for a series of payments totaling \$275,000.
+The first of these payments for \$75,000 was due in July 2023 followed by payments of \$75,000, \$75,000 and \$50,000 in years 2025, 2026 and 2027, respectively.
 The amendment also reduced the 2023 minimum annual royalty payment to \$60,000, all other financial terms remain the same.
+As of September 30, 2023, we have accrued \$45,000 of the 2023 minimum annual royalty payments.